About Waders

 What is a ‘wader’?

-Waders can typically be found at the seashore and costal areas, as well as inland wetlands, marshlands and other lowlands and waterways.
-They are migratory and will undertake long journeys twice a year – normally in the meteorological spring and autumn of the northern and southern hemispheres – to feed and find suitable courting and breeding grounds.
+Waders can be found in many habitats including the seashore and costal areas, as well as inland wetlands, marshland, moorland, mountains, farmland, grassland etc. Some, mainly in the extreme austral and boreal regions of the world, are highly migratory and will undertake long journeys twice a year, normally in the spring and autumn of the northern and southern hemispheres, to feed or find suitable breeding grounds.
+Others are to be found in the same areas all year round particularly those breeding in the tropical regions of the world.

 What can be done to support ‘waders’?